 How The Code Works

-- Shape is an abstract class with a pure virtual function area().
+- Shape is an abstract class because it has a pure virtual function area().

-- Rectangle and Circle inherit from Shape and provide their own implementation of area().
+- Rectangle and Circle derive from Shape and implement their own version of area().

-- The main function creates objects of Rectangle and Circle but uses pointers of type Shape to access them, demonstrating polymorphism.
+- In main, we create instances of Rectangle and Circle but use Shape type pointers to access those instances.
+We are demonstrating polymorphism.

-- This design allows calculating the area for different shapes using a common interface, showcasing the power of abstraction.
+- This design allows us to calculate the area for different shapes using a common interface.
+This design is an example of using abstraction.

 Output